Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-78-fury.md

 The sharp field boundaries that had plunged in on him fizzled and dissipated.
 His suit dumped some of the stored charge from its onboard capacitors back along the collapsing force planes.
 Add in his momentum and all the loads *that* hadta generate on those little fuckin’ emitters, and the reward was a *glorious* lightshow as they blew out in a shower of sparks.

 Good.
 The suit modifications worked.
 No time ‘ta kick himself ‘fer the mistake of fallin’ into the trap at all, point was, he was alive.
 An’ right now, Daar needed ‘ta play *gravball* with himself as the ball, ‘cuz they were *not* goin’ that way now.
-Not unless they wanted ‘ta take it slow and find every trap...unacceptable.
+Not unless they wanted ‘ta take it slow and find every trap... unacceptable.

 Unfortunately, the only other way out was a solid concrete wall.
 Fortunately, there weren’t much livin’ anywhere that were heavier an’ *nothin’* that ran faster than a Daar.
 Put the two together, hit the wall at speed, absorb the impact with his paws an’ kick off *hard…*